baptisteArno/Sublime-Tensorflow/README.md

 ## Installation ##

 Sublime Tensorflow can be installed:
-* Through Sublime Package Control
+* Through Sublime Package Control.
+Package name: *Tensorflow*
 * Manually by cloning this repo and copy/paste in a folder into the Sublime Text packages directory.

 ## Usage ##